Pipe Relining Vs. Replacement

 What is Drainage Excavation?

-Drainage excavation used to be the only method to repair broken and damaged pipes.
+Drainage excavation used to be the only method to repair broken and damaged pipes or a sewer line.
 This pipe replacement method is often used for severely blocked pipes when traditional methods haven’t worked.
 With pipe relining becoming available, excavation isn’t always required now thankfully.

 First, your plumber assesses the site to ensure gas and electricity lines are not disrupted.
 The blockage must be precisely located so only the necessary area is dug up for pipe replacement.
 A pre-excavation assessment ensures the pipe replacement process is more efficient and less disruptive.